 EUI includes all the energy consumed in the building including regulated energy (heating, hot water, cooling, ventilation and lighting) and unregulated energy (plug loads and equipment e.g. kitchen white goods, ICT and AV equipment).
-It does not however include charging of electric vehicles.
 It is calculated as the annual kWh/ m2, where area is taken as the gross internal area.